By Leika Kihara and Daniel Flynn

 On Thursday, electronic conglomerate Toshiba Corp said an assembly line that makes LCD displays for smartphones and other devices would be shut for a month to repair machinery damaged by the quake.

-The company's shares are already reeling on speculation its nuclear power business will suffer after governments globally have raised doubts about the industry's future.
+The company's shares have already reeled on speculation its nuclear power business will suffer after governments globally have raised doubts about the industry's future.

 China suspended approvals for new nuclear plants on Wednesday, effectively putting on hold the world's most ambitious expansion plan.